hvbridi/XGBRegressor-on-car-prices/README.md

 This project aims to predict the selling price of used vehicles based on features such as model, year, odometer reading, and manufacturer.
 The solution uses a **XGBoost Regressor**, optimized to balance accuracy and generalization, avoiding overfitting on a dataset with high cardinality features.

 ## Key Results
-After extensive feature engineering and hyperparameter tuning, the final model achieved:
+After extensive data preprocessing and hyperparameter tuning, the final model achieved:

 | Metric | Value | Interpretation |
 | :--- | :--- | :--- |